galantelab/sandy/usage.md

 	```bash
 		$ sandy genome -v -t paired-end -c 20 hg38.fa 2> sim.log
 	```
-	will produce two FASTAq-files (sequencing-type default is "paired-end"), both with a coverage of 20x (coverage default is 8), and a simple text reads-count file in a tab separated fashion.
+	will produce two FASTq-files (sequencing-type default is "paired-end"), both with a coverage of 20x (coverage default is 8), and a simple text reads-count file in a tab separated fashion.